aedobbyn/beer-data-science/compile.md

 **Split out Ingredients**

-When we unnested ingredients, we just concatenated all of the ingredients for a given beer into a long string.
-If we want, we can split out the ingredients that were concatenated in `<ingredient>_name` with this `split_ingredients` function.
+When we unnested ingredients, we simply concatenated all of the ingredients for a given beer into a long, comma-separated string.
+That's what populates the `hops_name` and `malt_name` columns.
+It could be useful to split out the ingredients that were concatenated in `<ingredient>_name` with this `split_ingredients` function.

 This takes a vector of `ingredients_to_split`, so e.g. `c("hops_name", "malt_name")` and creates one column for each type of ingredient (`hops_name_1`, `hops_name_2`, etc.).
-It's flexible enough to adapt if data in BreweryDB changes and a beer now has 15 hops where before the maximum number of hops a beer had was 10.
+It's flexible enough to adapt if the data in BreweryDB changes and a beer now has 15 hops where originally the maximum number of hops a beer had was 10.

 ```r